 Cake:

-- In a separate bowl, toss the blueberries with the remaining 2 tablespoons of flour.
-Gently fold the berries into the cake batter; the batter will be thick.
+- In a separate bowl, toss the blueberries with two tablespoons of flour.
+Gently fold the berries into the cake batter.

-- Thoroughly and generously grease a 10 cup bundt pan – do not skimp on this.
+- Thoroughly and generously grease a 12-cup bundt pan.
+I find that nonstick baking spray with flour works the best for this.
 Scoop the batter into the prepared pan and smooth the top.
-Bake for 50 to 60 minutes, rotating the cake halfway through the bake time.
-Bake until a long toothpick inserted into the center comes out clean.
+Bake for 40-50 minutes, until a toothpick inserted into the cake comes out clean.

-- Set cake pan on a wire rack to cool for 30 minutes.
-I like to run a thin sharp knife between the cake and edges of the pan to make sure the cake is not stuck to the edges.
+- Set the cake pan on a wire rack to cool for 30 minutes.
 Meanwhile, prepare the syrup.

 Lemon syrup: